Doing Business in Morocco

 - Association of Caribbean States (Observer)

-- World Trade Organization (WTO), the World Bank (WB), IMF, UN
+- World Trade Organisation (WTO), the World Bank (WB), IMF, UN

 Note: Morocco is not a member of the African Union since 1984